 Thirdly, if you wanted, you could make ice cubes from additional pomegranate juice or blood orange juice which would add more sheer gorgeousness to this drink, but as you can see, this drink is not exactly wanting in the sheer gorgeousness department.

 But you can stick to the basics – blood orange juice and vodka, and still have a drink worth oohing and ahing over.
 A sprig of fresh herbs adds prettiness and a slight herby flavor (it would add much more if you let it steep in the vodka, or muddled it in to the drink and then strained it through a cocktail shaker.
 Do that if you like the idea of a really herbaceous note in your drink).

 This is not a strong screwdriver at all – just add more vodka if that’s what a cocktail means to you.
 Some people like to go for a 1:1 ratio.
-My friend like to pretty much reverse the proportions of juice to vodka below.
-As s single mom of two teenage boys, I think she can do whatever she wants.
+My friend likes to pretty much reverse the proportions of juice to vodka below.
+As a single mom of two teenage boys, I think she can do whatever she wants.

 See, I devolved into the boozy parent jokes again.
 I’m clearly incorrigible.